kirkwat/prim-and-kruskal/README.md

     * Takes edges separated by each line with edge values separated by a space
     * Edge values are integers and are written in this order
       * *To*   *From*  *Weight*
-    * Value for the first vertex must be 0
+    * Value of the first vertex must be 0
   * Example:
     0 1 9
     0 2 0